Princess Victoria of Hesse and by Rhine: Marriage and family

 Victoria (back row, second from right) at the marriage of her brother Ernest Louis (back row, right) to Princess Victoria Melita of Saxe-Coburg and Gotha (seated, second from right), 1894.
 Nicholas II of Russia and his fiancé Alix are on the back row left, Irene and Elisabeth are seated front row left, and Grand Duke Sergei Alexandrovich of Russia (Elisabeth's husband) is seated right.

-They lived in a succession of houses at Chichester, Sussex, Walton-on-Thames, and Schloss Heiligenberg, Jugenheim.
-When Prince Louis was serving with the Mediterranean Fleet, she spent some winters in Malta.
-In 1887, she contracted typhoid but, after being nursed through her illness by her husband, was sufficiently recovered by June to attend Queen Victoria's Golden Jubilee celebrations in London.
-She was interested in science and drew a detailed geological map of Malta and also participated in archaeological digs both on the island and in Germany.
-In leather-bound volumes she kept meticulous records of books she had read, which reveal a wide range of interests, including socialist philosophy.
+The couple lived in a succession of houses in Chichester and Walton-on-Thames in England, and at Schloss Heiligenberg in Germany.
+When Louis was serving with the Mediterranean Fleet, Victoria spent several winters in Malta.
+In 1887, she contracted typhoid but, after being nursed through her illness by her husband, had recovered sufficiently by June to attend Queen Victoria's Golden Jubilee celebrations in London.
+She had an interest in science, drew a detailed geological map of Malta, and took part in archaeological excavations both on the island and in Germany.
+She kept meticulous leather‑bound volumes recording the books she read, which show a wide range of subjects, including socialist philosophy.

-The family were present at Windsor for the funeral service of Queen Victoria at St George's Chapel.
-Under the terms of the late Queen's will, Victoria received a £2,000 increase in her annual income.
+The family were present at Windsor for Queen Victoria's funeral service at St George's Chapel.
+Under the terms of the late Queen's will, Victoria received an increase of £2,000 in her annual income.